champinco/FundiConnect/README.md

 # FundiConnect

+---
+**🛑 URGENT: How to Fix "Cannot find module" Errors (e.g., './447.js', './548.js') 🛑**
+---

+If your application fails to start and you see an error like `Error: Cannot find module './<some_number>.js'`, it means your Next.js build cache is out of sync. **This is not a bug in the application source code itself.** This is a common issue in development environments and does not indicate a regression in the app's functionality.

+**To fix this, you must perform a clean rebuild from your terminal.** This process deletes the temporary build files (`.next` folder) and creates fresh ones.
+We've added a helper script to make this easy.

+**Here are the steps:**

+1.  **Stop the server** (if it's running).

+2.  **Run the clean rebuild command from your terminal**:
+    ```bash
+    npm run rebuild
+    ```
+    *This command will automatically delete the `.next` folder and then run a fresh `npm run build`.*
+    *Check the output of this command for any new errors.
+If the build itself fails, address those first.*

+3.  **Start the app again**:
+    ```bash
+    npm start
+    ```

+Following these steps should resolve the "Cannot find module" error.

+---
 ## How to Fix Firebase Storage CORS Errors (File Upload Failures)

 If you see a `CORS policy` error in your browser's developer console when trying to upload files (e.g., when posting a job), it means your Firebase Storage bucket needs to be configured to accept requests from your web app's domain.